Saul Goodman: Season 5

 After posting Lalo's bail, Jimmy tells Lalo he walked cross-country alone after his car broke down so he would not risk losing the money.
 Jimmy tells Kim the same story, but she sees his shot travel mug and realizes he is lying.
 Kim tells him she will be ready to listen when he is ready to tell her the truth.
 Jimmy cuts his recuperation short to deal with clients at the courthouse.
 When he returns that night, Kim tells him she quit Schweikart & Cokely and gave up the Mesa Verde account.
 As they argue, Mike phones to warn Jimmy that instead of going to Mexico, Lalo is en route to Jimmy and Kim's apartment.
 As Mike listens in via Jimmy's concealed cell phone and trains a sniper rifle on Lalo, Lalo questions Jimmy's version of events and reveals he found bullet holes in Jimmy's car.
 Kim stands up to Lalo and berates him for not trusting Jimmy.
 Lalo seems satisfied and leaves, but Jimmy and Kim move to a hotel for their safety.
 The next day, Jimmy learns from Mike that Lalo returned to his home in Chihuahua and that Gus has sent hired killers to assassinate him.

-Kim tells Howard that she quit S&C. Howard assumes it was at Jimmy's instigation and tells her about Jimmy's harassment campaign.
-Kim laughs at the idea that she is unable to decide for herself.
-Kim later suggests that she and Jimmy should get revenge on Howard by forcing a settlement of the Sandpiper case, which will give Jimmy his seven-figure share of the settlement sooner.
+Kim tells Howard that she quit S&C, and he assumes it was at Jimmy's instigation, telling her about Jimmy's harassment campaign.
+Kim laughs at the idea that she is unable to decide for herself, and later suggests that she and Jimmy should get revenge on Howard by forcing a settlement of the Sandpiper case, which will give Jimmy his seven-figure share of the settlement sooner.
 Jimmy counsels against it but Kim confidently affirms her intent by returning the same finger gun gesture Jimmy used when announcing he intended to practice law as Saul Goodman.
 (Note: This is a reversal of the roles from the final scene of the fourth season finale episode "Winner", when Jimmy reveals to Kim he plans to practice law under the name "Saul Goodman" and gives her the same gesture as he walks off.)